FiniteStateInc/binary-scan-jenkins/DeveloperGuide.md

 ## Developers Guide

+### Setting up the project to run in maven locally to develop
 To work with the project locally and run it with a Jenkins server, follow these steps:

 1. Run Jenkins server locally with the plugin being deployed: